 - “‘An Engine of Immense Power’: The Jamaica Watchman and Crossings in Nineteenth-Century Colonial Print Culture.”
 Victorian Periodicals Review 51.3 (2018).
 Special issue on Borders and Border Crossings.
 Ed.
 Stefanie Lethbridge and Barbara Korte.
 Pp. 483-503.

 - "'In the Free': Historiography, the Caribbean Novel, and Self-Emancipation."
 Journal of American Studies 49.2 (2015): 359-81.

-- "'Duppy Know Who Fi’ Frighten': Laying Ghosts in Jamaican Fiction."
+- "'Duppy Know Who Fi Frighten': Laying Ghosts in Jamaican Fiction."
 In Transnational Gothic: Literary and Social Exchanges in the Long Nineteenth Century.
-Eds.
-Bridget Marshall and Monika Elbert.
-Ashgate, 2013.
-217-36.
+Ed.
+B. Marshall, & M. Elbert.
+Farnham, UK: Ashgate, 2013.
+217-236.

 - “‘What Time Has Proved’: History, Rebellion, and Revolution in Hamel the Obeah Man.”
 ARIEL 38.1 (2007): 49-73.

-- “Transports of Feeling: Constructions of the Black Man of Feeling in Eighteenth-Century Colonial Literature.”
-Les Carnets du Cerpac 4 (2006).
-443-460.
+- “Transports of Feeling: Constructions of the Black Man of Feeling in Eighteenth-Century Colonial Literature.
+Les Carnets du Cerpac 4 (2006): 443-60.

 - “‘Malignant Dispositions’: Tropical Disease, Sensibility, and the West Indian Character in Eighteenth-Century Colonial Writings.”
 Discourses of Slavery and Abolition: Writing in Britain and Its Colonies, 1660-1838.
 Ed.
 Brycchan Carey, Markman Ellis, Sara Salih.
-Palgrave UK, 2005.
+London: Palgrave UK, 2005.
+Pp. 64-77.